sils/guadec-presentation-templates/2015/README.md

 cd guadec-presentation-templates/2015
 ```

+Don't worry - you **don't need to write LaTeX**!
+Pandoc is easy!
+Please give it a
+try so we all can have consistent presentations.

 ## How Can I Create a Presentation?

 You can create a presentation using Pandoc or LaTeX.
 Pandoc is way easier and